ton-community/ton-docs/docs/develop/dapps/ton-connect/tg-bot-tonapi-nft.md

-# Developing a Telegram Bot App to Check Ownership of NFT
+# Telegram Bot to check ownership of NFT

 ## 👋 Introduction

 This article aims to provide guidance on verifying token ownership as the popularity of NFTs continues to soar, with a growing number of individuals searching for effective methods to accomplish this.

-## 📝 Obtaining a Token for the Bot
+## 📝 Obtaining a token for the bot

 1. Visit [BotFather](https://t.me/BotFather) on Telegram.